-Krill lets organisations run RPKI on their own systems as a child of one or more Regional Internet Registries (RIRs).
-It can also run under a different parent, such as a National Internet Registry (NIR) or Enterprise and, in turn, act as a parent for other organisations.
+Krill lets organisations run delegated RPKI on their own systems as a child of one or more Regional Internet Registries (RIRs) or National Internet Registries (NIRs) simultaneously.
+In turn, Krill can act as a parent for business units, branches and customers.

+Written in the Rust programming language, Krill is extremely robust and lightweight, letting organisations run it on minimalist hardware.
 A publication server is included in Krill, but can also be run as an independent component.
-This means organisations can host published certificates and ROAs themselves, or let a third party, such as a Content Delivery Network, do it on their behalf.
+This means organisations can host certificates and ROAs themselves or let a third party, such as their RIR, do it on their behalf.

 - Organisations which do not want to rely on the web interface of the hosted systems that the RIRs offer, but require RPKI management that is integrated with their own systems